-With Lake Erie in its front yard and a National Park in its backyard, visitors to Cleveland can easily escape the hustle and bustle of city life.
+With Lake Erie in its front yard and a national park in its backyard, visitors to Cleveland can easily escape the hustle and bustle of city life.
 From watersports to hiking and biking, opportunities to enjoy the great outdoors can be found in the 33,000-acre Cuyahoga Valley National Park, the 23,000 acres of the Cleveland Metroparks and along the shore of the shallowest and warmest of the Great Lakes.

-Forrest City
+Forest City

-Cleveland Metroparks encircle the city with nearly 23,000 acres of greenspace in 18 reservations—from the Hinckley Reservation (home of the beloved buzzards) to the lush, forest-filled Bradley Woods.
-The mile-long
+Cleveland Metroparks.
+Known as the “Emerald Necklace,” the picturesque Cleveland Metroparks encircle the city with nearly 23,000 acres of greenspace in 18 reservations, from the Hinckley Reservation (home of the beloved buzzards) to the lush, forest-filled Bradley Woods.

-Cleveland Lakefront Nature Preserve.
+Lakefront Nature Preserve.
+A peninsula that jets into Lake Erie was created for the 88-acre Cleveland Lakefront Nature Preserve.
 Visitors can hike lakefront trails and observe a variety of wildlife, including more than 300 species of birds and butterflies.

 Mighty River Valley

-Cuyahoga Valley National Park is perfect for hiking, biking, birding or simply relaxing.
+Cuyahoga Valley National Park.
+With over 2.2 million recreational visits each year, the more than 33,000-acre Cuyahoga Valley National Park is perfect for hiking, biking, birding or simply relaxing.
 Located between Cleveland and Akron, the park is led by the mighty Cuyahoga River that snakes through a wilderness of verdant trees, valley landscapes and historic farms.
+Celebrating 50 years, CVNP 50 kicked off in Sept.
+2024 and will run through 2025 with anniversary activities and events for everyone to celebrate.

-River Cruiser Kayaking offers tours of area waterways, including the Cuyahoga River, Ohio Erie Canal and the Cleveland Metroparks’ Rocky River Reservation.
+Great Lakes Watersports.
+On the West Bank of the Flats, Great Lakes Watersports rents jet skis, boats and kayaks to the adventurous, while River Cruiser Kayaking offers tours of area waterways, including the Cuyahoga River, Ohio Erie Canal and the Cleveland Metroparks’ Rocky River Reservation.

-celebration of the Cuyahoga River commemorates the river’s transformation from an industrial pollution zone to an active urban water sports destination.
-The courses include an iconic turnaround point, the site of the
+Blazing Paddles Paddlefest.
+An annual kayak, paddleboard and canoeing celebration commemorates the Cuyahoga River’s transformation from an industrial pollution zone to an active urban water sports destination.
+The courses include an iconic turnaround point, the site of the infamous June 22, 1969 fire that fueled the birth of the EPA, the Clean Water Act and the Clean Air Act.

 Great Lakes Adventure

-Cleveland Metroparks’ Edgewater Park.
+Edgewater Park & Beach.
+Cooling off with a cocktail or refueling after a beachfront walk or volleyball game is easy at the Cleveland Metroparks’ Edgewater Park.
 Belly up to the bar for a drink or snack at the open-air, two-story beach house, which includes a full-service bar, concessions and 360-degree views of the city and the lake.

 North Coast Harbor.
-Take in Instagram-ready views of the city skyline and Lake Erie from the
+Take in Instagram-ready views of the city skyline and Lake Erie from the Oasis Marinas at North Coast Harbor, located behind the Rock & Roll Hall of Fame.
+Waterfront visitors can expect a fresh experience come summer of 2025.

 Stand-Up Paddleboarding.
-Thrill-seekers can catch some rays while stand-up paddleboarding local water ways via
+Thrill-seekers can catch some rays while stand-up paddleboarding local water ways via Rico’s Rentals, Aloha SUP and 41° North Kayak Adventures, which also offers kayaking lessons.

-Lake Erie Islands, an hour drive west of Cleveland, to visit music-filled and bar-friendly
+Lake Erie Islands.
+Visitors can slip away to the Lake Erie Islands, an hour drive west of Cleveland, to visit music-filled and bar-friendly Put-in-Bay or outdoors haven Kelleys Island.

 Cycle the City

-Cleveland Lakefront Bikeway.
+Lakefront Bikeway.
+Cleveland’s burgeoning bike trail system continues to expand with the Cleveland Lakefront Bikeway.
 This multipurpose path spans the length of the city’s 17-mile Lake Erie shoreline.
 Visitors can take in the sights of some of Cleveland’s best architecture and traditional neighborhoods before reaching the scenic beauty of Edgewater State Park and the stately homes along Edgewater Drive.

-Cuyahoga Valley Scenic Railroad’s Bike Aboard! program allows visitors to bike through the scenery of the Ohio and Erie Canalway Towpath Trail and then ride the historic railroad (bike included) back to their starting point for just $5.
+Cuyahoga Valley Scenic Railroad Explorer Program.
+The Cuyahoga Valley Scenic Railroad’s Explorer Program allows visitors to bike through the scenery of the Ohio and Erie Canalway Towpath Trail and then ride the historic railroad (bike included) back to their starting point for just $5.

 Bike Tours & Velodrome.
-Bob’s Bike Tours offers expert-guided tours of the city’s enclaves, while the
+Bob’s Bike Tours offers expert-guided tours of the city’s enclaves, while the Cleveland Velodrome offers adventure-seekers access to an Olympic-style track.

-Bike Cleveland organizes numerous group rides for visitors to join, including night rides on the Towpath Trail or routes that explore specific neighborhoods.
+Bike Cleveland.
+During the spring and summer months, local advocacy group Bike Cleveland organizes numerous group rides for visitors to join, including night rides on the Towpath Trail or routes that explore specific neighborhoods.

-Ohio City Bicycle Co-op rents bikes for a day of traveling the city’s trails.
-Visitors can also take advantage of the various
+Bike Rental.
+For visitors who don’t bring bikes from home, Ohio City Bicycle Co-op rents bikes for a day of traveling the city’s trails.
+Visitors can also take advantage of the various bike and scooter rental options available throughout the city.

 Tee the Greens